First-Year Admission Checklist

 Submit Your Application for Admission

-First-year international applicants can apply to Nebraska through the Common App beginning May 1 for the Spring term and August 1 for the Fall term.
-Review the admission requirements and gather the materials you’ll need to complete your academic profile.
+First-year international applicants can apply to Nebraska through the Common App beginning May 1 for the spring 2026 term and August 1 for the fall 2026 term.
+Review the admission requirements and gather the materials you'll need to complete your academic profile.
+Your application for admission also serves as your application for academic scholarships.

 Check Your Application Status